jambent/gdpr_obfuscator/README.md

 4        1960          Julian Elliott  Software    2022      2043-01-20  harrisgerard@example.org

 ```
 obfsc8 can be used to load this CSV file from the S3 bucket and obfuscate required fields, by defining the S3 filepath and fields list inside the JSON string that is passed into the obfuscate method.
-A file object is returned, which can similarly be displayed as a Pandas dataframe :
+A file object is returned, which can similarly be displayed as a pandas dataframe:
 ```
 >>> import obfsc8 as ob